fadhel1597/plate_detection/README.md

 # plate_detection

-Room plate name program using YOLOv5 and EasyOCR
+Room plate name program for smartwheelchair using YOLOv5 and EasyOCR